weihaoysgs/bike-xuan/README.md

 ## 4. Parameter debugging quick

 $\quad$ The bicycle attitude control algorithm used in this project is a three-loop `PID` control algorithm.
 From outside to inside, there are speed loop, angle loop and angular velocity loop.
 The debugging sequence is based on the inside-out principle.
-This paper The `PID` parameters for the initial balancing in the project are as follows.
+Other important system parameters for the initial balancing in the project are as follows.
 By writing them in the `YAML` file, you can easily change the parameters.
-And other system param, you can also config them by the yaml file.
+And other pid param, you can also config them by the yaml file.

 ```yaml
 %YAML:1.0